Maurice (horse)

 Maurice, (モーリス, foaled 2 March 2011) is a Japanese Thoroughbred racehorse.
 After showing promise as a two-year-old he disappointed in 2014, being well-beaten in all four of his races.
 In 2015 he emerged as one of the best milers in the world with an unbeaten record of six wins from six races.
 After two minor wins early in the year he recorded his first important success in the Lord Derby Challenge Trophy before taking the Grade I Yasuda Kinen.
 He returned in autumn to win the Mile Championship and then defeated a strong international field in the Hong Kong Mile.
 His performances in 2015 saw him named Best Japanese Sprinter or Miler and Japanese Horse of the Year.
-In the following year he won the Champions Mile before moving up i distance in the autumn to win the Tenno Sho and the Hong Kong Cup.
+In the following year he won the Champions Mile before moving up in distance in the autumn to win the Tenno Sho and the Hong Kong Cup.

 Background

 Maurice is a bay horse with a white star and four white socks bred in Japan by the Togawa Bokujo.

 He is from the first crop of foals sired by Screen Hero, the winner of the 2008 Japan Cup: others from the same crop have included the Arima Kinen winner Gold Actor.
 Maurice's dam Mejiro Frances showed no ability on the track, failing to win or place in eight starts, but has produced three minor winners.
 She was a great-granddaughter of Mejiro Bosatsu whose other descendants have included the Yushun Himba winner Mejiro Dober.

 In 2013, the two-year-old colt was put up for auction at the Hokkaido Breeders' Association sale and was bought for ¥10,500,000 by Kazumi Yoshida of Northern Farm.
 The colt was sent into training with Naohiro Yoshida.